The Velociraptor API

 Why an API?

-Modern detection and DFIR work consist of many different products and tools all working together.
+Modern threat detection and DFIR work consists of many different products and tools all working together.
 In reality Velociraptor is just a part of a larger ecosystem consisting of network detections, SIEM or other tools.
 It is therefore important to ensure that Velociraptor integrates well with other tools.

 Generally there are two main requirements for Velociraptor integration: